 Given Plaintiff's response's emphasis on the viability of the technology; and the alleged relevancy of information sought via the subpoenas with respect to whether Defendants promoted "sham" technology; the subpoenas should be quashed until the threshold question of whether the technology is in fact viable has been addressed.
 Filed contemporaneously with this Reply is Defendants' Motion to Bifurcate.
 In essence, Defendants' Motion to Bifurcate suggests the extensive, protracted and openly abusive discovery practice that is plaguing this litigation can be easily resolved through bifurcation.
-If the technology is not a "sham," as Plaintiff suggests, then Defendants' Motion to Bifurcate and the arguments contained therein.
-Accordingly, this Court to Defendants' Motion to Bifurcate and the arguments contained therein.
-Accordingly, this alternative suspend compliance and further discovery until such motion has been decided.
+If the technology is not a "sham," as Plaintiff suggests, then Defendants' by logical extension cannot be promoting "sham" technology.
+Defendants refer this Court to Defendants' Motion to Bifurcate and the arguments contained therein.
+Accordingly, this Court should quash the subject subpoenas pursuant to the Motion to Bifurcate, or in the alternative suspend compliance and further discovery until such motion has been decided.

-B. The Possible Harm Of Disclosed Confidential Information Far Outweighs The Plaintiff's Present Need For Such Information.
+B. The Possible Harm of Disclosed Confidential Information Far Outweighs the Plaintiff's Present Need For Such Information.